codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

   </tr>
 </table>

-Like the example above, we will be using the nested for-loop structure.
+Like above, we will be using the nested for-loop structure.

 ```
 function findWaldo(grid){